Nonlocal Optimized Schwarz Methods for time-harmonic electromagnetics: Numerical experiments

 When Despr\'es transmission conditions are used, we see that the error is highly concentrated along each interface and decreases very rapidly away from them.
 The most likely interpretation is that the main components in the error consist in some sense of ``evanescent waves''.
 Note also that the ratio between the maximum and minimum values of the error is very large.

-In contrast, the error is highly peaked at the cross-point and (slowly) decreasing away from it when the interface based non-local operator is used.
+In contrast, the error is highly peaked at the cross-point and (slowly) decreasing away from it when the interface based non-local \(\bfT\) is used.
 The transmission interfaces seem less visible.
 Note also that the ratio between the maximum and minimum values of the error is much smaller than for the Despr\'es transmission conditions.

-As for the subdomain based non-local transmission operator, the error is more evenly distributed in the domain, albeit slightly accumulating near the interfaces.
-More importantly, no accumulation of the error at the cross-point can be observed in contrast to the result using also a non-local transmission operator but with the standard exchange operator (Figure~\ref{fig:MH_error_p_3D}).
+As for the subdomain based non-local \(\bfT\), the error is more evenly distributed in the domain, albeit slightly accumulating near the interfaces.
+More importantly, no accumulation of the error at the cross-point can be observed in contrast to the result using also a non-local \(\bfT\) but with the standard exchange matrix (Figure~\ref{fig:MH_error_p_3D}).